-The Federal Government has to date provided $1 million in funding to Hubs in:
+The Federal Government has to date provided funding for Hubs in:

 - South West WA